SBG-Systems/sbg_ros_driver/README.md

 #### Subscribed Topics
 ##### RTCM topics
-The `sbg_device` node can subscribe to RTCM topics published by third party ROS2 modules.
+The `sbg_device` node can subscribe to RTCM topics published by third party ROS modules.
 Incoming RTCM data are forwarded to the INS internal GNSS receiver to enable DGPS/RTK solutions.

  Disabled by default, set `rtcm.subscribe` to `true` in .yaml config file to use this feature.